-(b) Complete the following incomplete sentences :
+(b) (b) Complete the following incomplete sentences:

-- (i) He spoke
+(i) He spoke

-- (ii) All that glitters
+(ii) All that glitters

-- (iii) Owing to illness
+(iii) Owing to illness

-- (iv) A stitch in time
+(iv) A stitch in time

-- (v) but also foolish.
+(v) but also foolish.

-- (c) Give one word for the following :
+(c) Give one word for the following:

-- (i) A place where hermits live.
+(i) A place where hermits live.

-- (ii) Government by the nobility.
+(ii) Government by the nobility.

-- (iii) The study of the origin and history of the universe.
+(iii) The study of the origin and history of the universe.

-- (iv) An instrument for seeing distant objects more clearly.
+(iv) An instrument for seeing distant objects more clearly.

-- (v) A short speech by a player at the end of a play.
-5
+in the second se

-- VII.
-Read the following passage and answer the questions that follow:
+VII.
+Read the following passage and answer the questions that follow .